-Who stands a better chance at walking out of a courtroom free and clear of all criminal charges?
+Who stands a better chance of walking out of a courtroom free and clear of all criminal charges?
 Is it the rich businessman and his team of high-priced attorneys?
 Or, is it the average Joe, a hardworking ditch-digger who barely gets by earning minimum wage and is represented by an overworked, underpaid court-appointed attorney who’s fresh out of law school?

-I think it’s safe to say the answer to that question is, well…it goes without saying.
+I think it’s safe to say the answer to that question is, well … it goes without saying.

 I’m sure you’ve all heard of the latest high-profile case where a young man of more than substantial means, while driving drunk, crashed and killed four people.
 His family hired a couple of “big name” attorneys, and when the dust settled the defendant skated out of the courtroom with a sentence of probation.
 His defense had been that he was raised in the midst of extreme wealth and riches and had never been disciplined for doing wrong.
 As a result of living in those “horrible” conditions he suffered from affluenza, meaning that he couldn’t/didn’t know any better.
-Apparently, affluenza renders rich people totally and utterly stupid beyond all definitions of the word.
+Apparently, affluenza renders some folks totally and utterly stupid beyond all definitions of the word.

 At least, though, the young man’s attorneys managed to come up with a defense that has a name attached to it.
 But what about the wealthy one-percenters who never seem to serve any real time for their crimes?
 How do they manage to avoid the orange jump suits and sharing a 6×9 concrete and steel room with roaches and rats?
 Has it always been this way, where the well-connected enjoy a different standard of justice than do folks of meager means?

 Let’s begin our exploration on a small scale—the wannabe big fish in a tiny pond.
 You know, the upper crust of small town U.S.A.